wustl-data/rooster-cogburn/docs/exercises/env-setup.md

 1. Modify the test provided to check for a filter condition.
 2. Commit and push your changes to your private repo.

+The workflow run in your Actions tab on GitHub should be **red**.
+We will turn this test green with the exercise on Thursday.